 Gold prices drift lower after Fed trims support

-NEW YORK (AP) — Gold prices headed lower Wednesday after the Federal Reserve said it will continue to scale back its support for the economy.
+Gold prices are heading lower after the Federal Reserve said it will continue to scale back its support for the economy.

-The Fed cut its monthly bond purchases by $10 billion to $45 billion, saying the steadily improving economy needs less help.
+The Fed cut its monthly bond purchases by $10 billion to $45 billion, saying the steadily improving economy needs less help from the Fed.

-Gold prices have slumped in recent months as expectations build that the Fed will raise interest rates next year, weakening the appeal of gold and other precious metals as investments.
+Gold prices have slumped in recent months as expectations rise that the Fed will raise interest rates next year, weakening the appeal of gold and other precious metals as investments.

 Prices for most other metals also drifted lower Wednesday.
 Copper for July dropped 5 cents to $3.03 a pound.